ISAITB/docs-services/source/processing/index.rst

 ~~~~~~~~~~~~~~~~

 The ``beginTransaction`` operation is used to signal to the processing service that a new transaction/session is to be started.
 This operation may also receive
 zero or more configuration properties that could be specific to the transaction in question.
+In case your processing service does not need to maintain any state
+across operations it can completely ignore transactions, leaving the implementation of the ``beginTransaction`` operation empty.

-The processing service is expected to create a session and return its identifier as part of the operation's response.
+In case maintaining state is meaningful, the processing service is expected to create a session and return its identifier as part of the operation's response.
 This session is not related
 to the test session running in the test bed but is rather used only for the internal purposes of the processing service.
 What the test bed guarantees is that the
 identifier that is assigned to this session will be provided back to the processing service as part of every relevant call.
-If your processing service does not
-require the use of transactions, this operation's implementation can be simplified to return an arbitrary string value as the session identifier (which will be
-of no further use or consequence).

-A more interesting scenario is when the processing service indeed wants to maintain transaction/session state in which case it typically needs to do the following:
+When the processing service wants to maintain transaction/session state it will typically do the following steps in the ``beginTransaction`` operation:

     #.
 Generate a unique session identifier.
     #.
 Record the identifier in a way that it can subsequently retrieve it and its associated information.
 Implementing this session management could be recording it
        in-memory in a thread-safe map construct or even in a database.
     #.
 Return the identifier as part of the response.

+You also have the option of not returning a specific session identifier here in which case the test bed will consider the overall test session identifier instead.
+The difference in this last case is that you will register new sessions during the :ref:`process<processing__operations__process>` operation when a new session ID is encountered.

 An example implementation from a session-aware processing service is provided in the following code block: